Perilla frutescens: History

-Characteristic aroma-active phytochemicals in perilla leaves include hydrocarbons, alcohols, aldehydes, furans, and ketones, particularly perilla ketone, egoma ketone, and isoegoma ketone.
-Other phytochemicals are alkaloids, terpenoids, quinines, phenylpropanoids, polyphenolics, flavonoids, coumarins, anthocyanins, carotenoids, neolignans, fatty acids, tocopherols, and sitosterols.

-Other compounds include perillaldehyde, limonene, linalool, beta-caryophyllene, menthol, and alpha-pinene.
-The crispa variety is differentiated by leaf and stem colors, which vary from green to red to purple, indicating the presence of anthocyanins.
+Toxicity

 Although perilla is widely cultivated as an edible plant for humans, it is toxic to cattle and other ruminants, as well as horses.
 In grazing cattle, plant ketones cause acute respiratory distress syndrome, also called "panting disease".

-Adverse effects

 Contact dermatitis may occur in people handling the leaves or oil.
 Consumption of large amounts of seeds has resulted in anaphylaxis.

 Nutritional value

 Perilla seeds are rich in dietary fiber and dietary minerals such as calcium, iron, niacin, protein, and thiamine.
 Perilla leaves are also rich in vitamins A, C and riboflavin.